edertone/TurboBuilder/TurboBuilder-Node/README.md

 - Improved building process for Angular applications (typescript)
 - Improved building process for Angular libraries (typescript)
 - Automatic version number generation
+- Automatically manages docker containers required by the project
 - Generates a 'target' folder containing all the results of the build

 ### Deploy features